mac-n/paradoxnet/README.md

 2.  **Complex-Valued Representations**: All hidden states are represented as complex numbers, providing a rich space where both magnitude and phase can encode information.

 3. **The "Paradox" Non-linearity**: The engine of the network.
 A layer's output is modulated by its own self-prediction error (`paradox = h_pred − h_linear`), allowing it to dynamically regulate information flow based on its "surprise" at the input.
-For a given complex hidden-state **h<sub>linear</sub>**, the transformation is

 **Understanding the Paradox Mechanism:** The key insight is how backpropagation interacts with the self-prediction.
 Each layer is essentially **learning to predict its own learning strategy** (nonlinear transformation).
 The temporal dynamics work as follows: